covXtreme : MATLAB software for non-stationary penalised piecewise constant marginal and conditional extreme value models: Overview of software and statistical methodology

 The \PPC is available for download from GitHub at \cite{TowEA23a}.
 Software is written using MATLAB object-oriented programming.
 Full specifications of classes, properties and methods are therefore provided, and available for user inspection.

-A typical analysis involves executing each of the MATLAB scripts \texttt{Stage1\_PeakPicking}, \texttt{Stage2\_SetBinEdges}, \texttt{Stage3\_FitMargin} (for each variable marginally), \texttt{Stage4\_FitHeffernanTawn} and \texttt{Stage5\_Contour} in sequence.
+A typical analysis involves executing each of the MATLAB scripts \texttt{Stage1\_PeakPicking}, \texttt{Stage2\_SetBinEdges}, \texttt{Stage3\_FitMargin} (for each variable marginally), \texttt{Stage4\_FitHeffernanTawn} and \texttt{Stage5\_Contour} in sequence, as illustrated by the workflow in Figure~\ref{Fgr:covXtremeFlowScheme}.
 As explained in detail in the \PPC user guide, each stage of the analysis involves the specification of control parameters for that stage.
 Default values for control parameters are provided, but it is necessary for the user at each stage to assess whether values are appropriate by confirming that diagnostic plots generated have reasonable characteristics.
 It may be necessary to repeat a given stage multiple times until acceptable diagnostic characteristics are found, before proceeding to the next stage.

-Sections~\ref{Sct:CasStd1} and \ref{Sct:CasStd2} below provide brief descriptions of the application of \PPC to a pair of random variables (specifically significant wave height and spectra peak period) varying with directional covariate (Sections~\ref{Sct:CasStd1}) and to four random variables (significant wave height, spectral peak period, wind speed and overturning momemt) varying with 2-D directional-seasonal covariate.
+Sections~\ref{Sct:CasStd1} and \ref{Sct:CasStd2} below provide brief descriptions of the application of \PPC to a pair of random variables (specifically significant wave height and spectral peak period) varying with directional covariate (Section~\ref{Sct:CasStd1}) and to four random variables (significant wave height, spectral peak period, wind speed and overturning momemt) varying with 2-D directional-seasonal covariate.

 \FloatBarrier